Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Introduction

 The mapping in \refeq{eq:iI} is usually not invertible, and hence the problem is called ill-posed.
-Modeling our lack-of-knowledge about $q$ in a Bayesian way \cite{Tarantola2004} by replacing them with a $\mathcal{Q}$-valued random variable (RV), the problem becomes well-posed \cite{Stuart2010}.
+By modeling our lack of knowledge about $q$ in a Bayesian way \cite{Tarantola2004} with a $\mathcal{Q}$-valued random variable, the problem becomes well-posed \cite{Stuart2010}.
 But of course one is looking now at the problem of finding a probability distribution that best fits the data; and one also obtains a probability distribution of $q$.
 Here we focus on the use of Bayesian approach \cite{Goldstein2007}.

 Bayes's theorem is commonly accepted as a consistent way to incorporate new knowledge into a probabilistic description.
 It may be formulated as (\cite{Tarantola2004} Ch.\ 1.5)